damiandiaz212/LinearRegression/README.md

 See "ExampleData.py" file on how to use.

-"Notes.JPG" are my notes on the subject
+"Notes.pdf" are my notes on the subject

 "data_set_example.csv" is data **CREATED** for this specific project and does **NOT** represent real statistics.